In 2022, Norway has depolyed 200 soldiers to Lithuania, as part of NATO's Enhanced Forward Presence in the Baltics and Poland.

 The Enhanced Forward Presence, EFP, consists of four rotational, multinational battalion-size battle groups based in Latvia, Lithuania, Estonia, and Poland.
 The Norwegian contribution is part of a German-led multinational battalion.

 As of March 2022, Norway contributes with a mechanised infantry company of about 200 soldiers from the Norwegian Army’s Brigade Nord.
 The original infantry company was enhanced by an extra mechanised infantry troop in late February 2022.
-The enhanced Norwegian force will be in Lithuania until August 2022.
+The enhanced Norwegian force will be in Lithuania until the end of 2023.

 The Norwegian Force is based at a Lithuanian garrison in the town of Rukla, about 90 km outside the capital Vilnius.
 The Norwegians train and exercise together with soldiers from Belgium, Iceland, the Czech Republic, the Netherlands, Germany, and the host country Lithuania.
 The contribution rotates between the Alliance's member countries

 Norway has contributed with soldiers in the Enhanced Forward Presence since spring 2017.
 In April 2017, a small forward team of Norwegian military personnel was sent to Rukla to make sure that everything was ready when the Norwegian main forces arrived in the garrison in late May.